RMAS2009/RMAS2009/README.md

 🔹 Continuous Learning: Currently enhancing my expertise in enterprise application development and cloud-native solutions.

-🔹Currently, I'm working as a Software Engineer  at 	𝐂𝐨𝐮𝐧𝐭𝐞𝐫𝐟𝐨𝐢𝐥, 𝐚 𝐬𝐮𝐛𝐬𝐢𝐝𝐢𝐚𝐫𝐲 𝐨𝐟 𝐓𝐞𝐫𝐧𝐚𝐫𝐲 𝐒𝐨𝐥𝐮𝐭𝐢𝐨𝐧𝐬 𝐈𝐧𝐜.
+🔹Currently, I'm working as a Software Engineer  at 𝐓𝐞𝐫𝐧𝐚𝐫𝐲 𝐒𝐨𝐥𝐮𝐭𝐢𝐨𝐧𝐬.

-Till now as a Software Engineer in Ternary Solutions Inc.
+Till now as a Software Engineer in Ternary Solutions.

 –Contributed to the production-level development of Counterfoil by implementing Finance feature, delivering 15% of the backend functionality with accurate financial data handling and clean coding practices.